The Best Fiverr Alternatives for Freelancers and Clients

 Clients may also like that contests allow them to see deliverables before selecting the talent they want to work with.

-Keep in mind, however, that when talent searching for work accepts a fixed-rate contract on Freelancer, they’ll have to pay that 10% (or $5) fee up front.
+Keep in mind, however, that when professionals searching for work accept a fixed-rate contract on Freelancer, they’ll have to pay that 10% (or $5) fee up front.
 This means that finding work on Freelancer could require you to have some cash on hand.
+If that’s not an option for you, then you may prefer Fiverr instead of Freelancer.

 3. PeoplePerHour

-PeoplePerHour is an application-only platform for talent—anyone interested in using the service to find work must apply to join and be approved by the company’s moderation team.
+PeoplePerHour is an admission-based platform for freelancers — anyone interested in using the site to sell freelance services must apply to join and be approved by the company’s moderation team.

-There are nine categories of work on PeoplePerHour.
+There are 10 categories of work on PeoplePerHour.

-Once talent is admitted to the platform, they can use PeoplePerHour to browse work posted by clients and send up to 15 proposals per month for free.
+Once freelancers are admitted to the platform, they can use PeoplePerHour to browse work posted by clients and send up to 15 proposals per month for free.

-Talent can also post prepackaged service offerings and advertise them to clients—similar to how Fiverr’s gigs and Upwork’s Project Catalog listings work.
+Freelancers can also post prepackaged professional service offerings and advertise them to clients — similar to how Fiverr’s gigs work.

-Fees are charged to talent on a tiered scale.
-These fees are based on the total amount talent has billed a client throughout their entire time working together, not just on a specific contract.
+Fees are charged to freelancers on a tiered scale.
+These fees are based on the total amount a freelancer has billed a client throughout their entire time working together, not just on a specific contract:

 - Below £250: 20% fee plus VAT (with a minimum fee of £1)